urbit/urbit.org/content/grants/dusko-valve.md

 ## Implementation

 Money from this grant would go to creating a tool for NFT artists selling artwork to provide their community immediate access to Urbit by redeeming a planet.
-This would initially be an integration with Lit Protocol which queries an artist’s NFT contract to provide access to a modified planettine-based react app for distributing planets.
+This would initially be an integration with Metamask Protocol which queries an artist’s NFT contract to provide access to a modified planettine-based react app for distributing planets.

 ## Stages of Valve

-1. The Valve MVP will be a redeployment of Tlon’s planettine distribution tool behind a Lit Protocol authentication layer.
+1. The Valve MVP will be a redeployment of Tlon’s planentine distribution tool behind a Metamask Protocol authentication layer.
 Planet slugs will be maintained in an airtable to be available for redemption through planettine’s react app.
 Tlon will work with me to polish onboarding copy for the frontend which will clearly explain how an NFT holder redeems, then boots up, their planet.
 Tlon will also host all the planets of the Dusko community, starting with the core team.

 2. The second phase of Valve will be replacing the planetine backend with Tirrel’s planet distribution tool.
 At this point Valve will now be open source and I will work with Tlon / Tirrel to create a guide that explains how NFT creators customize Valve to distribute planets for their specific contract.